|

 "Wyn, what was MY mother's name?"
 The Doctor asked suddenly.

-who she was.
+sure who she was.
 Then he gave an anguished moan.
-"No. That is one memory
+“No. That is one

-that could never be erased.
-No. I have to hold onto her if nothing else."
+memory that could never be erased.
+No. I have to hold onto her if nothing

-"Because in this time continuum none of them existed and we being
+“Because in this time continuum none of them existed and our being

-here defy logic.
-And logic is trying to reassert itself.
-But if we're
+here defies logic.
+Logic is trying to reassert itself.
+But if we’re

-wryly as a stray memory came to him.
-"A man is the sum of his memories.
+He smiled wryly as a stray memory came to him.
+“A man is the sum

 "And a girl?"